Aftermarket 1979-1993 Fox Body Headers vs. Stock

-Headers from the likes of BBK, Ford Racing, Pypes and JBA have all designed mandrel-bent Foxbody 5.0L specific pieces to eliminate these factory-header problems, maximize airflow and still be a direct bolt-on without clearance issues.
+Headers from the likes of BBK, Ford Racing, Pypes, JBA and other aftermarket exhaust companies all have all designed mandrel-bent Foxbody 5.0L specific pieces to eliminate these factory-header problems, maximize airflow and still be a direct bolt-on without clearance issues.
 Their offerings come in different tube diameters as well as finish, which have different benefits.
 Let’s go through them, starting with shorty headers versus long-tube headers.

-Shorty headers: For a street build 5.0L, shorty headers are the unanimous victor.
-They can give a slight increase in horsepower (really, they recover horsepower that was otherwise wasted being used to push the air out in the restricted stock manifold) but more importantly, short-style (particularly the unequal variety) headers do not sacrifice low end torque.
+Shorty Fox Body Headers: For a mild street build 5.0L, shorty headers are the unanimous victor.
+They will give a slight increase in horsepower (really, they recover horsepower that was otherwise wasted being used to push the air out in the restricted stock manifold) but more importantly, short-style (particularly the unequal variety) headers do not sacrifice low end torque.

-Long tube headers: Long tube headers, on the other hand, increase horsepower and torque at higher engine speeds and are better suited for more aggressive engine builds.
+Long Tube Headers: Long tube headers, on the other hand, increase horsepower and torque at higher engine speeds and are better suited for more aggressive engine builds.
 Furthermore, sometimes clearance issues occur and are typically more complicated to install.
-Long tubes also may require other modification of the exhaust system to allow them to fix, i.e a shorter H or X pipe.
+Long tubes also may require other modifications of the exhaust system to allow them to fit, i.e a shorter H or X pipe.
 However, if you seek a track monster, long tubes will definitely free up more power than their shorter brethren.
-On larger displacement engines, longtubes are often the popular choice.
+On larger displacement Mustang engines, longtubes are often the popular choice.

 The next area to address is the stock H-pipe.
 As mentioned, the stocker does a pretty good job.
 But, that design is at least 20 years old.
 Since then, the aftermarket has definitely made some vital improvements.
 The first option to consider is whether to replace the factory H-pipe with another H-pipe or favor an X-pipe instead.
 Additionally, do we go with an off-road variant or high-flow cats?